metalsmith/metalsmith.io/src/docs/usage-guide/index.njk.md

 ```
 {% endcodeblock %}

-There are a lot of other rendering plugins like [metalsmith-twig][plugin_twig] or [metalsmith-handlebars-x][plugin_handlebarsx] that provide full integrations for specific templating languages.
+There are also other rendering plugins like [metalsmith-twig][plugin_twig] or [metalsmith-handlebars-x][plugin_handlebarsx] that provide full integrations for specific templating languages.
 #}

 {# WIP #}